elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

    **VERY IMPORTANT: double-check that you are using the correct device with dd!
 Otherwise you can risk wiping out another disk on your machine**

-   4. The process can take a few minutes, so this is a good time to stretch your legs!
+   4. The process can take a few minutes, so this is a good time to stretch your legs.

       If for any reason the process fails, just reduce the `bs=4M` speed to `bs=1M` for example, and it should work great.

 5. If you are using macOS:

-   1. Also there you can flash the image using [balenaEtcher](https://www.balena.io/etcher/) using Unarchiver to extract the `.bz2` file first.
+   1. Also there you can flash the image using [balenaEtcher](https://www.balena.io/etcher/), using Unarchiver to extract the `.bz2` file first.

 ## 3. Power up, and next steps

 1. Put the SD card in the corresponding slot on the Raspberry Pi.
-2. Connect the power supply Micro-USB cable to the Raspberry Pi - it will boot into Linux!
+2. Connect the power supply Micro-USB cable to the Raspberry Pi - it will boot into Linux.

 From here on, the steps for connecting, and getting sound output, are the same for all our boards.
-These are detailed in [Getting First Sound From Development Kit Hardware](get_first_sound_from_devkit_board.md).
+These are detailed in [start running Elk on Development Kit Hardware (common for all boards)](get_first_sound_from_devkit_board.md).